-There are some questions in life that are always accompanied by a little bit of controversy and leads to people arguing which is correct.
-Some of my favorites arguments include: the ranch versus blue cheese debate, does pineapple belong on pizza, and is Die Hard a Christmas movie?
-In the training world, coaches can’t seem to the shake the topic of periodization and they have been arguing for years whether periodization is necessary for success in a training program.
+There are some questions in life that are always accompanied by a little bit of controversy and leads to people arguing about which is correct.
+Some of my favorite arguments include: the ranch versus blue cheese debate, does pineapple belong on pizza, and is Die Hard a Christmas movie?
+In the training world, coaches can’t seem to shake the topic of periodization and they have been arguing for years whether periodization is necessary for success in a training program.
 Read this article to find out why periodization has been in the midst of controversy, what that intimidating word means, and if you should be using periodization in your own training programs.

 What is the definition of periodization?

 “Periodization is defined as variations in training specificity, intensity, and volume organized in planned periods or cycles to promote long-term training and performance improvements” (NSCA -National Strength & Conditioning Association 2021).
 In layman’s terms, it’s basically setting up your training program into specific segments to reach a specific goal.
 Periodization is often structured with 3 types of cycles known as the macrocycle, mesocycle, and microcycle.

 a macrocycle refers to the entire sports season

 A mesocycle refers to a particular training block within that season (e.g. the pre-season)